 here."

-Dax leaned in.
-"Seven, have you ever had a
+have you ever had a massage?"

 "I have had medically

 indicated rub downs.
-And my friend is
+And my friend is quite proficient with his hands."

 Dax smirked slightly.
-"I bet.
+"I

-it.
+advantage of it.
 Come on."

 Seven found the other woman's

-again.
-She took the bag that Dax held
+grin engaging.
+Her own lips turned up again.
+She took the bag that Dax held out

-reached out a hand, stopped Dax.
+the holospa, she reached out and stopped Dax.
 "Why?

-You sought me
+You sought me out.
+Why?"

 The Trill gave her a gentle

-like you'll never belong.
+smile.
+"I know what it's to feel like you'll never belong.
 And you looked

 like you could use a friend."